Home | About | Project Map | Exhibitions | Press + Funding + Contact

 About

 When the River Becomes a Cloud / Cuando el río se transforma en nube is a multi-year, interdisciplinary public artwork co-created by DeepTime Collective (Amanda Leigh Evans and Tia Kramer) and students, teachers, and staff at Prescott School District (PSD), a preK-12 public school in rural Eastern Washington.
-The project will result in creating a collaborative, multi-media, permanent public artwork in the form of a river that winds throughout PSD’s indoor and outdoor school campus.
+Together, we are building a collaborative, multi-media, permanent public artwork in the form of a river that winds throughout the school’s indoor and outdoor campus.
 The project utilizes artistic and scientific inquiry to examine local ecology and watersheds, industrial agricultural systems, and the movement of people, water, animals, and agricultural goods across geopolitical borders.

 Project logo designed by first grade students in the spring 2022